aurokk/exhaustive-switch-on-enums/README.md

 # Exhaustive Switch On Enums

-This is a roslyn analyzer that solves the problem of not exhaustive enums.
+This roslyn analyzer solves the problem of non-exhaustive switches on enums.
+It generates a warning when a switch is non-exhaustive.

 ## Examples